-- Rooms you don’t use very often.
+- Areas you aren’t in very often.

 - Rooms with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-Our Specialists Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Take Care of All Your Mini-Split Installation Needs

 From helping you select the best model to expertly installing it, our professionals at House of Heating Incorporated can take care of all your mini-split installation needs.
 Give us a call at 715-384-3163 today to find out how a mini-split system can make your home cozier and to receive your free estimate!